justinfreitag/the-living-framework/inner-sky.md

-# The Inner Sky: A Guide to the Architecture of Being
+# Inner Sky: A Guide to the Architecture of Being

 ### An Invitation